Newboy674/Dan_Bot_2.5/DAN_BOT_2.0/readme.txt

 Make it so you press a button, and it gives you permissions to use a certian command (Prob epic command)

+Make it so when u press button it gets disables

+Optimise the roll commend (Instead of "(1,2,3,4,5,6)", Make it custumisable.
+(Maybe with the option thing, black prompt thing, y know what im talkin about)

 Tips for me: